 Department of Energy (nuclear testing documents)

 Atmospheric nuclear testing typically involved personnel from all of the armed services.
 In some cases thousands of personnel and numerous warships, aircraft and vehicles were involved in individual tests.
 The Department of Energy (DOE) Human Radiation Experiments website contains useful information including 250,000 online historic documents from government agencies involved in nuclear testing.
-The DOE also maintains a document citation database to assist researchers of nuclear testing.

 Joint Chiefs of Staff